 You have choices with respect to cookies.
 By modifying your browser preferences, you have the choice to accept all cookies, to be notified when a cookie is set, or to reject all cookies.
-More information on how to modify your browser settings to block or filter cookies is available here, or navigate to the support webpage for your particular internet browser.
-However, please note that if you reject some or all cookies, your experience and ability to access all offered content on this and other sites throughout the Internet may be affected.
+More information on how to modify your browser settings to block or filter cookies is available here and here, or navigate to the support webpage for your particular internet browser.
+Please note that if you reject some or all cookies, your experience and ability to access all offered content on this and other sites throughout the Internet may be affected.

-Like many website operators, the Kaiser Family Foundation analyzes its websites’ logs to review standard information (such as number of visits to individual pages, referrer URLs, time on site, and other common metrics) to improve our websites and tailor them to the needs of our visitors.
+Like many website operators, KFF analyzes its websites’ logs to review standard information (such as number of visits to individual pages, referrer URLs, time on site, and other common metrics) to improve our websites and tailor them to the needs of our visitors.
 We use third-party services, Google Analytics and HubSpot, to provide real-time and archived reporting of browser accesses to our site to us and our authorized agents.
 We do not use these services to gather, request, record, require, collect or track any Internet users’ personally identifiable information.